 Daniel Forster – Deacon

 Daniel has been part of RCC for basically his entire life (since his family started coming in 1987).
-He and his wife Katelyn married in 2008 and they have five children.
+He and his wife Katelyn married in 2008 and they have six children.
 Daniel is a homeschool graduate who continues to read and learn whenever he gets the chance, and for over 10 years he has managed Doorposts Publishing, a ministry dedicated to helping parents apply God’s Word to child-training.
-His service in the church has included leading a retirement home ministry with Deacon Erland, helping organize events, leading the missions and outreach team, and more recently, joining the team of deacons.
+His service in the church has included leading a retirement home ministry, helping organize events, leading the missions and outreach team, and more recently, joining the deacons board.

 Bryan Hangartner – Deacon

 Bryan has been a member of RCC since he was baptized there as a child along with his three other siblings.
 He was homeschooled through grade school and high school, and attended Portland State University to obtain bachelor’s and master’s degrees in Civil Engineering.
-He currently works as a project manager at Portland General Electric and is married with one daughter so far.
-Some of his current service areas including running the weekly Sabbath Agape meal (potluck) and annual church Family Camp at Rockaway beach on the Oregon coast.
+He currently works as a project manager at Portland General Electric and is married with two daughters and a son.
+Some of his current service areas include running the weekly Sabbath Agape meal (potluck) and annual church Family Camp at Rockaway beach on the Oregon coast.

 David Tooze – Deacon

 David became convinced of the sovereignty of God and the truth of the Bible in 1996 and in 2001 made Reformation Covenant his family church home.
 He says the best part of the Lord’s Day at RCC is that it doesn’t end at noon – rather, it lasts all day long!
 David has a heart for practical service to RCC and her families.
 Today, his main responsibilities are assisting with facility maintenance and with family moves.
 David has taught eight and nine-year-old children in the Lord’s Day Bible Classes and helped start King’s Academy Christian School for Junior and Senior High students.
-David is a graduate from Oregon State University with a Bachelor’s Degree in Parks Management and has been employed by the City of Portland, Office of Sustainable Development, as the Senior Energy Specialist since 1987.
+David is a graduate from Oregon State University with a Bachelor’s Degree in Parks Management and retired from the City of Portland, Office of Sustainable Development, as a Senior Energy Specialist since 1987.
 He was ordained deacon in the spring of 2008.
-He and his wife Minden live in Milwaukie and have three children.
+He and his wife Minden live in Milwaukie and have three children and one grandchild.